hlesey/k8s-corabia/docs/vagrant/overview.md

-# Kubernetes cluster setup with Kubeadm, Terraform and AWS
+# Kubernetes cluster setup with Kubeadm, Vagrant and VirtualBox

-Terraform, AWS and Kubeadm are used for Virtualization, VMs deployment and K8s Cluster bootstrap:
+VirtualBox, Vagrant and Kubeadm are used for Virtualization, VMs deployment and K8s Cluster bootstrap.

 <img alt="Vagrant flow" src="../images/vagrant-flow.png" width="800px" />